deejaygraham/deejaygraham.github.io/src/content/posts/2025-01-02-microbit-bee-game.md

 tags: [code, microbit, python]
 ---

-A slight variation on the treasure hunt game I posted about a long while ago but with some more parts to it.
+A slight variation on the treasure hunt game I invented a long while ago but with some more parts to it.
 This is a game for three sets of players or it can work with two "NPC" players and the bees played by humans.
 It does require quite a large number of microbits unfortunately, one for the hive, one per bee and one per flower so it will depend on class size and the space available.

 ## The Setup